 Be sure to filter by date and even location, if applicable.

-Once I get a feel for some of the keywords I want to target, it is time to take it a step further.
+Once you get a feel for some of the keywords you want to target, it’s time to take it a step further.

-I want to know what type of content is ranking for those keywords, which gives me an idea of what Google, and the searchers, believe the intent to be.
+You want to know what type of content is ranking for those keywords, which gives you an idea of what Google, and the searchers, believe the intent to be.

 For the sake of providing a simple example (there are many other types of intent that occur during the buyer’s journey), let’s focus on two main categories of intent: buy and know.

-In this case, the page I am trying to optimize can be targeted toward either intent.
+In this case, the page you’re trying to optimize can be targeted toward either intent.

-There are many tools that can help you determine what pages are ranking for your targeted keywords, including SpyFu, SEMrush, and Ahrefs.
+Many tools can help you determine what pages are ranking for your targeted keywords, including SpyFu, SERanking, and Semrush.